 Examples: Situation 1: You notice your coworker has been eating your food in the fridge.
-You bring you lune everyday and you are on a healthy diet.
+You bring you lunch everyday and you are on a healthy diet.
 You do not want anyone to eat your food.
 Response: Situation 2: Your mum calls you at 11 pm to discuss issues she is having with your father.
-You do n want to be involved in their arguments and you need to wake up at 5 am.
-Response: Situation 3: You invited two friends (a couple) over for the evening, but now it's getting late.
+You do not want to be involved in their arguments and you need to wake up at 5 am.
+Response: Situation 7: Valuing ited two friends (a couple) over for the evening but now it's getting late.
+You Situation 3: You invited two friends (a couple) over for the evening, but now it's getting late.
 You would like to get ready for bed, but your friends seems unaware of how late it is and are asking whether you would like to watch another movie.
-"It is Friday night, and they are having fun a haven't seen you for ages" - they say.
+"It is Friday night, and they are having fun and haven't seen you for ages" - they say.
 But you are tired.
 Response: What would you like to hear if you were in their shoes?
+What Would you like to flear if you were in their shoes.
 Situation 1 Situation 2 Situation 3 What is your reflection?